 Secure and contain washout areas that may contain additional pollutants to minimize discharge into the underlying soil and onto the surrounding areas.
 Wash areas shall be covered during a Precipitation Event; and

 Minimize the discharge of pollutants from equipment and vehicle washing, wheel wash water, and other wash waters.
-Vehicles shall be washed in a designated area which is bermed, to prevent discharge of the wash water.
-Wash waters shall be captured and treated prior to discharge or disposed of at a permitted facility that can accept that waste, to mitigate impacts to water quality.
+Vehicles shall be washed in a designated area which is bermed to prevent discharge of the wash water.
+Wash waters shall be captured and treated prior to discharge or disposed of at a permitted facility that can accept that waste in order to mitigate impacts to water quality.

 Dischargers shall implement the following BMPs to eliminate or minimize site erosion for any ground disturbing activities: